Hermetic Programming: Parameterizing Access to State

 In most programming languages, any function can reach out and touch the world: read the clock, write a file, open a socket.
 But ambient access to state—through singletons, globals, built-in functions—makes testing brittle and reasoning murky.
 You run a test once and it passes; run it again and it fails because the clock advanced or a temporary file wasn’t deleted.
 You call out to a small math library and it exfiltrates your SSH keys because it had access to your home directory.

 Dependency injection1 can help tame access to state: don’t let code “reach out” for resources; pass them as parameters instead.
 What if a language takes dependency injection to its logical conclusion, and makes it a semantic property of code, not just a design pattern?
-Then all system resources become capabilities that must be injected—for example, as parameters passed to main.
+Then all system resources must be injected—for example, as parameters passed to main.

 Example (TypeScript)